The Best Pumpkin Tortellini Soup with Chicken Sausage and Kale

 why you’ll love this pumpkin tortellini soup recipe

-• Hearty portions.
-Each portion of soup is fulll of chicken sausage, kale, onions, and tortellini.
-The serving size is surprisingly large, while still being under 500 calories!
+• Hearty portions -Each soup is full of chicken sausage, kale, onions, and tortellini.
+The serving size is surprisingly large while still being under 500 calories!

-• It makes great leftovers.
-This soup tastes even better when re-heated the next day.
-Make sure to store the broth separate from the cooked ingredients (kale, sausage, and tortellini) so that the sausage and tortellini don’t soak up the broth in the fridge.
+• It makes excellent leftovers – This soup tastes even better when re-heated the next day.
+Make sure to store the broth separately from the cooked ingredients (kale, sausage, and tortellini) so that the sausage and tortellini don’t soak up the broth in the fridge.

 what ingredients do you need to make pumpkin tortellini soup?